-The Florence Events Center (FEC) is a City-owned and operated 21,000 sq. ft. convention and performing arts center featuring a 455 seat theater.
+The Florence Events Center (FEC) is a City-owned and operated 21,000 sq. ft. conference and events center featuring a 455 seat theater.
 Completed in 1996, the FEC is the only facility of its size serving a community with a population less than 20,000 in Oregon.
 In its twenty-three years of operation, the FEC has hosted over 8,600 events.